 A survey was sent out to those who pre-purchased football tickets for the fall, giving them a few options.
 Only season tickets and mini-plans were available for sale at the time of the Patriot League’s decision.

-Brett Casey, the assistant director for sales and marketing, said ticket holders have the option to roll over their credit or balance to a potential spring 2021 season or the fall 2021 season, donate their purchase to the athletics partnership to support the needs of student-athletes or receive a full refund.
+Brett Casey, assistant director for sales and marketing, said ticket holders have the option to roll over their credit or balance to a potential spring 2021 season or the fall 2021 season, donate their purchase to the athletics partnership to support the needs of student-athletes or receive a full refund.

 Those who choose to receive a full refund will have their seat locations protected.